Celeborn2BeAlive/pg2015-code/README.md

 ### Troubles

-If you face any troubles during the compilation or the execution, please leave an issue on the repository web page on Github.
+If you face any troubles during the compilation or the execution, please leave an issue on the Github repository.